dbh201/eveBackend/README.md

    1. - [ ] Get volume of item by name
    1. - [ ] Get description of item by ID
    1. - [ ] Get description of item by name
-   1. - [ ] Get item group of item by ID (redirect to /api/item)
+   1. - [ ] Get item market group of item by ID (redirect to /api/item)
-   1. - [ ] Get item group of item by name
+   1. - [ ] Get item market group of item by name
    1. - [ ] Get skill requirements of item by ID
    1. - [ ] Get skill requirements of item by namy
    1. - [ ] Get manufacturing requirements of item by ID (recursive?)